 |FERPA compliance*||Yes*||Questionable; more details soon.*||Yes*||Yes*||Please read comments below.|

-- Screen sharing only for the host
+- Best practice is to enable screen sharing only for the host

 - Options for annotation (unless needed/i.e sharing of whiteboard to specific participants or to all)

 - Set specific guidelines for etiquette (Remind students that host (i.e instructor) can mute and/or end a student’s connection to the meeting)

 - Turn off file transfer (unless needed)

 - Additional informatino about securing your Zoom meetings: